bnctool/bnctool/README.md

         Commands:

-          init        generate a new project from template debug       build ability and launch a http server build       build project for debug
+          init        generate a new ability from template create      create a single page frame from template debug       build ability and launch a http server build       build project for debug
           server      launch a http server